gokrazy/bull/README.md

 * backlinks: do not list the same page multiple times ([[SETTINGS]])
 * codemirror: enable line breaks (instead of scrolling)
 * edit: move save button to top
+* mostrecent: use parallel walk
+* mostrecent: paginate to make the page manageable for large gardens
+* content settings: make title_format configurable

 ## why not just…?